stancl/website-1/handbook.md

 }
 ```

 Cool right?
-The syntax should look familiar if you have used PHP before - so now, let's walk thought on
+The syntax should look familiar if you have used PHP before - so now, let's walk through
 what **Plus** has to offer:

 ## Methods signature